 The front door opened, and Mom came in.
 “Tony, you home?”

 “Yeah, Mom.
 In the kitchen eating a sandwich.”

 Mom walked in the kitchen door and stopped, staring at Todd and me.
-We both waved at her with our right hands, exactly the same way, and said “Hi, Mom” at exactly the same time.
+We both grinned and waved at her with our right hands, exactly the same way, and said “Hi, Mom” at exactly the same time.
 I realized Todd and I hadn’t talked about how to do this, but we did it the same anyway.
 Just like if we were twins.
 Amazing.
 I kept looking at Mom, wondering why she hadn’t said anything.

 She started laughing.
 That was sure different than what I expected and different than how Todd’s mom had reacted.
 Mom was laughing so hard she had to pull out a chair and sit down across from us.

 She finally stopped, took a deep breath, leaned forward, and stared at us.
 “I cannot believe it!
 Doris was right, you two look exactly alike.”

 “What?
 Who’s Doris?”